Summary

 Other Browsers: We have tried hard to use techniques and libraries that are compatible across many browsers.
 We do not

-anticipate that you will find serious incompatibilities with modern browsers (Safari seems to be an unusual exception).
-Please let us know, however,
+anticipate that you will find serious incompatibilities with modern browsers (Opera seems to be an unusual exception).

 Flash Plugin